mwcproject/mwc-node/doc/mining/Install_mac.md

 Please note the location of the:

-logs : `/Users/kbay/.mwc/mwc-server.log`
+log file: `/Users/kbay/.mwc/mwc-server.log`
 config: `/Users/kbay/.mwc/mwc-server.toml`

-Meanwhile be free to check the logs at `/Users/kbay/.mwc/mwc-server.log`
+Meanwhile feel free to check the logs at `/Users/kbay/.mwc/mwc-server.log`

-If everything goes well, you shouldn't see the ERROR message.
-Output from that command should be empty
+If everything goes well, you shouldn't see anything logged at the "ERROR" level.
+Output from the following command should be empty
 ```
 >  cat ~/.mwc/main/mwc-server.log | grep 'ERROR'
 ```

-**Note: Expected that it is one instance of of the node and wallet are running at the same host!**
+**Note: It is expected that a single node and wallet only are running per host!**
 If you try to run several instances, you will likely to see some errors.

-You should wait some time until node will be able to download the blockchain data.
-In that case UI shows the `Current Status: Running`.
+You will need to wait a while for the node to download the blockchain data.
+When the download is complete, the UI will show the following: `Current Status: Running`.
 If you see this status, congratulations, your node is running.
 We can start with a wallet setup.

 ## Init wallet

-If you don't have any mwc wallet, you need to create a new one.
-Please note, if your already have mwc wallet, you can restore it by the mnemonic.
+If you don't have an mwc-wallet instance, you will need to create a new one.
+Please note, if you already have an mwc-wallet instance, you can restore it through mnemonic or seed file.
 It is covered below.

-Let's explore first what mwc-wallet can by running:
+Let's explore first what mwc-wallet can do by running:

 ```
 kbay$ ~/my_mwc_install/mwc-wallet/mwc-wallet --help